 Turkey Ricotta Meatballs

 Make lean turkey meatballs creamy and tender by adding ricotta and keep them gluten-free by substituting breadcrumbs with Parmigiano Reggiano cheese.
-Eat these juicy ricotta turkey meatballs with pasta, mashed or roasted potatoes, polenta, a salad or make a meatball sub.
+These juicy ricotta turkey meatballs are served in a simple white wine sauce.

 By Marinka